ewalshe/freezing-tribble/readme.md

 # PointsOfInterest

-Super simple point of interest mapping app.
+Super simple point of interest mapping app for desktop and mobile.

-Comes with simple node.js file flinger, but contents of /public can live anywhere.
+Comes with simple node.js file flinger, but contents of /public can live on any HTTP server.

 ## Demo